nascousa/IPMI/README.md

 ### Installation
 1. Download and install the Dell IPMI tool.
-2. Download bot ipmi.bat and ipmi.ps1 files.
+2. Download the ipmi.bat and ipmi.ps1 file.
 3. Put both files into a folder.

 ### Configuration